 We secure access to all transactional areas of the ZDHC intranet and apps using ‘https’ technology.

 Access to your personal data is password-protected, and sensitive data such as payment card information is secured and tokenised to ensure it is protected.

-We monitor our system for possible vulnerabilities and attacks, and we carry out penetration testing to identify ways to further strengthen security.
+We monitor our system for possible vulnerabilities and attacks, continuously enhance our data protection processes and carry out penetration testing to identify ways to further strengthen security.

 Whenever we collect or process your personal data, we’ll only keep it for as long as is necessary for the purpose for which it was collected.
 Put another way, we will not hold onto or store personal data that is no longer needed.

 At the end of an appropriate and reasonable retention period, your data will either be deleted completely or anonymised, for example by aggregation with other data so that it can be used in a non-identifiable way for statistical analysis and business planning.